kchatlosh/digiethicsDRI/sections/irb.md

 2. The proposed research or clinical investigation involves human subjects; AND
 3. CUNY is engaged in the research or clinical investigation involving human subjects.

+Who thinks they will need to apply for IRB approval?

 *Consult your advisor and comittee members for advice on if you may need to apply.*

 For further guidelines on when CUNY HRPP or IRB Review is required, click [here](http://www2.cuny.edu/wp-content/uploads/sites/4/page-assets/research/research-compliance/human-research-protection-program-hrpp/hrpp-policies-procedures/HRPP_IRB_Review_Required.pdf)